 - gives an idea about family professions through the example of Anwar and his cousin Tauriq.

 - mentions the rules and rituals of different families through Surekha’s story.

+The chapter Our First School Class 3 guides young learners toward the importance of family relations.
 Overall, this chapter provides a wholesome overview of a family and its members’ bonding.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.

 Download Chapter 4 Our First School in the PDF format for free.